sysdesign-code/dev-sec-ops-demo/README.md

 ![Screenshot](./diagrams/DevSecOps%20Architecture%20Diagram%20-%20Continuous%20Integration.jpeg)

-Once the Cloud Deploy is triggered, the container image is deployed to three different GKE clusters.
+As a last step of our CI process, the Cloud Build yaml triggers the Cloud Deploy service and the container image is deployed to three different GKE clusters.
 Cloud Deploy automatically emits multiple notifications to pub/Sub topics through out the deployment process.
 We are using Cloud Functions to listen to these Pub/Sub topics to send appropriate email notifications about the deployment status and required approvals.

 ![Screenshot](./diagrams/DevSecOps%20Architecture%20Diagram%20-%20Continuous%20Deployment.jpeg)